Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.md

 1. Local Dockerized Environment
 - Follow the instructions here: [local-docker-env.md](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/course-content/prerequisites/local-docker-env.md) to configure your environment.
 ---
-# 4.0 Ethereum Client

-*BLG hosts a Kovan node that participants may interact with.
-Details to connect will follow via a secure channel.
-Note examples and video tutorials will make use of the remote node.*

-- However, if you do wish to run a full ethereum node locally, NOT required, the steps to do so are here: [parity-local-install](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/course-content/prerequisites/parity-local-install.md)
----
-# 5.0 Project Submission and Accreditation
+# 4.0 Project Submission and Accreditation
 - In order to submit your final project and have it accredited you must create a github account.
 Please do so at [github.com](https://github.com/).
 - Submission process details to follow.